A booming city of sunshine, scenery, arts and heritage

 There are plenty of barramundi in the Kinchant and Teemburra Dams.
 Kinchant is just a 40-minute drive south of Mackay and is renowned for its abundance of barramundi and sooty grunter.
 The Australian Fishing Championships recently named Kinchant Dam one of the best locations in Australia for catching the elusive fish.

 Indulge in a private weekend away at nearby Keswick Island, situated within the Great Barrier Reef Marine Park.
 This gorgeous island, edged in white sand, is a treasure trove of rainforests, national parks and crystal waters perfect for a scuba or snorkelling adventure.
 You don’t even need to stay overnight.
 Take a day trip or stay at the island’s guesthouse.
 The choice is yours.

 You're in sugarcane country here – forget about your dentist and your diet and take a trip to Sarina, 30km south of Mackay, to visit the Sarina Sugar Shed.
 Take a guided tour to learn how the humble sugarcane is magically transformed into sweet treats like ice cream, liqueurs, sauces and the award-winning Sugar Shed Rum.
 And don't worry, there are plenty of tastings to be had along the way.

 Distance to Mackay city centre 6km

-Taxi Taxis are available outside the terminal, and cost around AUD $22 (plus a $2 airport surcharge).
+Taxi Taxis are available outside the terminal, and cost around AUD $25-30 (plus a AUD $2 airport surcharge).
 The trip takes around 15 minutes.

-Bus Translink opens in new window public bus route 303 travels to the city centre around every hour Monday-Friday, less on weekends, taking around 30 minutes.
-Tickets cost around AUD $5.
+Bus Translink public bus route 303 travels to the city centre 11 times a day during the week, and 4 times a day on Saturdays.
+The trip takes around 30 minutes and tickets cost around AUD $5.